raspberrypilearning/c3-wolfram-crossword-solver/en/step_5.md

 ## Building an interface

 Your final job is to build an interface for your crossword solver.

-You can alter your code from the previous task.
+To do this, change the code you already have.

 --- task ---
 Use `Column` and `Framed` to put the possible words into a box.